gkwan-ibm/langchain4j-examples/jakartaee-microprofile-example/README.md

 # LangChain4j in Jakarta EE and MicroProfile
 This example demonstrates LangChain4J in a Jakarta EE / MicroProfile application on Open Liberty.
+The application demostrates how to creat a chatbot with an AI service by using Jakarta WebSocket, MicroProfile Config, and MicroProfile Metrics features.
+It also demostrates how simply to use LangChain4j APIs through some REST APIs.

 ## Prerequisites: